renkun-ken/learnfsharp/README.md

 learnfsharp
 ===========

-A tutorial of applied F# in technical computing and simulation
+A tutorial of applied F# in technical computing and simulation.

+# Tutorial Contents